freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-b.md

 ## --text--

-Following the problem above, which method should be used to remove the trailing space from the string?
+Following the problem above, which method should be used to only remove the trailing space from the string?

 ## --answers--

-The `trim()` method should be used to remove the trailing space from the string.
+The `trim()` method should be used to only remove the trailing space from the string.

 ---

-The `replace()` method should be used to remove the trailing space from the string.
+The `replace()` method should be used to only remove the trailing space from the string.

 ---

-The `trimEnd()` method should be used to remove the trailing space from the string.
+The `trimEnd()` method should be used to only remove the trailing space from the string.

 ---

-The `trimStart()` method should be used to remove the trailing space from the string.
+The `trimStart()` method should be used to only remove the trailing space from the string.

 ## --video-solution--